BlogGuides

 The Bottom Line

 Tailoring your resume for ATS isn't about gaming a system.
-It's about clearly communicating that your experience matches what the employer is looking for, in the language they're using to describe it.
+It's about clearly communicating that your experience matches what the employer is looking for, in the language they're using to describe it, in a format that both software and humans can read quickly.

 Read the job description carefully.
 Mirror the keywords.
 Keep the formatting simple.
+Quantify your impact.
 Test before you submit.
 Do this consistently and you'll see a real difference in your callback rate.

 Make your next application count